USS Hassayampa: Vietnam War

 On 8 September 1966 during Task Group refueling operations, the Soviet Intelligence Trawler Gidrofon closed the formation and placed herself in close proximity to Roosevelt.
 At that point, the carrier that was refueling alongside Hassayampa directed the destroyer Black to intervene and "shoulder" the intruder away from the formation.
 During a 2-week period in November 1966, Hassayampa refueled 67 ships.
 Prior to returning to Pearl Harbor 16 December 1966, Hassayampa had refueled 367 ships in the Western Pacific.

+On 26 October 1966, The Hassayampa had begun an underway replenishment (UNREP) with USS Oriskany.
+Hoses were connected between the two ships and fuel transfer had begun.
+A fire broke out in the well deck of the Oriskany (documented on Wikipedia).
+Oriskany sounded general quarters and initiated an emergency breakaway, dropping hoses into the sea between the two ships to be able to pull away to port.
+The situation on both ships became chaotic with the Hassayampa attempting to recover hoses dragging alongside before they could do damage to the crane systems.
+On the hangar deck, the aircraft that caught fire were pushed over the side, along with ordnance from an earlier replenishment.
+Sailors aboard Hassayampa watched in horror while slowly pulling away to starboard still recovering hoses dragging in the sea.

 On 2 October 1967, during replenishment operations with the destroyer Buck to starboard, Buck suffered a steering casualty at 1903 that necessitated her to execute an emergency breakaway.
 During the next few moments, while Buck came into contact with Hassayampa, Buck’s port anchor was pushed thru its side.
 Upon regaining steering and a return to composure, Buck headed for Subic Bay for emergency drydock repairs that took about 30 days to accomplish.

 In another incident, during the early-mid 1960s, Hassayampa had an incident during a midnight replenishment operation.
 The following is a narrative from Robert Werner, Communications Officer of USS Stribling, as obtained from :